- Find Your Major

 189 Colvin Recreation Center

-Doug Smith, Ph.D, serves as head of the School of Kinesiology, Applied Health and Recreation.
+Doug Smith, Ph.D, is the head of the School of Kinesiology, Applied Health and Recreation.

 Smith holds a Ph.D. in Exercise Physiology from the University of Nebraska-Lincoln (UNL), an M.S. in Exercise Physiology from the University of Nevada-Las Vegas and a B.S. in Exercise Science, also from UNL.